 Founded in 2012, The Philadelphia Girls Choir began with 18 singers and has grown to include nearly 200 girls divided into four ensembles—Motif, Etude, Cantata and Concerto.
 After auditioning, girls who are invited to join the choir are assigned to an ensemble based on age, allowing each group to receive specific training through rehearsals and lessons.
 Beginning with the basics of music theory and performance, singers progress over the years to learn more about vocal technique through challenging repertoire.

 All programs include public performances at locations such as the National Constitution Center and the Kimmel Center for the Performing Arts.
 Additionally, our most advanced choir, Concerto, performs in the Pennsylvania Ballet’s Nutcracker.
 Each semester culminates in a celebratory joint concert for family & friends.

-The Concerto program also travels internationally for a yearly summer tour.
+Girls in the Cantata and Concerto groups travel internationally for a yearly summer tour.
 The combination of performances and cultural experiences helps to reinforce the core concepts of the Philadelphia Girls Choir, based on gaining a deeper understanding of ourselves, our community and our world.
 Some previous tours have taken the choir to Italy, Austria, Ireland, the Czech Republic, Poland, Belgium and the Netherlands.

 For more information, please contact the choir office at 215.222.3500, or firstname.lastname@example.org